Updated on Jul 31, 2023 by Stacey Parsons

 Are you considering a spring-time holiday to a far flung island paradise?
-Whether you're a regular visitor to the Cape Verde islands or you're thinking about making it your first, there's ample activities to try; especially when you consider hopping over to some of the lesser-known islands of the archipelago.
+Whether you're a regular visitor to the Cape Verde islands or you're thinking about making it your first, there's a plethora of memorable activities to try; especially when you consider hopping over to some of the lesser-known islands of the archipelago.

 With more than one island in the running for a blissful beachfront escape, you're truly spoilt for choice when it comes to a beach holiday in Cape Verde.
-Average temperatures hover around the mid-20s, but another great aspect of a visit during April is the fact that the ocean is a warm 23°C (so there's no need for the usual negotiating with yourself whether to just take a run and jump or ease yourself in slowly).
-The winds have died down too, so although you can of course still get out in the water, April makes for perfect sunbathing weather too.
+Average temperatures hover around the mid-20s, but another great aspect of a visit during April is the fact that the ocean is a warm 23°C (removing the usual personal negotiation whether to take a run and jump or ease yourself in slowly).
+The winds have also died down at this time of the year, so although you can of course still get out on the water, April makes for perfect sunbathing weather too.

 Santa Maria Beach on Sal island is the perfect spot for first-time beach-loving visitors, as not only do you have a long expanse of soft golden sand to lay down your beach towel, but there's also a couple of beach bars and a makeshift caipirinha cocktail stand right on the sand.
 The main town is also just a couple of minutes' stroll from the pier-end of the beach, which is also a fantastic spot from which to watch the locals bring in their catch of the day.
 Find out more about Sal.

-Boa Vista island will spoil beach lovers with its untouched, uncrowded, miles upon miles of sand.
-Taking Praia de Chaves as a prime example (and also because its known as one of the archipelago's best beaches), you can walk for miles, take a dip in the ocean, try some water sports or simply admire the views from your chosen beach resort.
+Boa Vista will spoil beach lovers even more with its untouched, uncrowded, miles upon miles of sand.
+Taking Praia de Chaves as a prime example (and also because it's known as one of the archipelago's best beaches), you can walk for miles, take a dip in the ocean, try some water sports or simply admire the views from your chosen beachfront resort.
 Find out more about Boa Vista.

-São Vicente island is not well known for its beaches, however, there is one little gem here which will make beach lovers swoon; Laginha Beach.
-A single bay of white sand and lapped by turquoise waters, on a clearer day you're able to see the magnificent peaks of Santo Antão in the distance, enticing you to come and explore its rugged interior...
+São Vicente is best known for its culture and music, with local musicians performing in the cafes and restaurants most evenings.
+It's here you'll get the most incredible insight into local life, and although it's not particularly well known for its beaches, there is a little gem here which will make beach lovers swoon; Laginha Beach.
+A single bay of white sand and lapped by turquoise waters, on a clear day you're able to see the magnificent peaks of Santo Antão in the distance, enticing you to come and explore its rugged interior.
+There are also some fantastic water sport beaches with dark golden sand, perfect if you're a keen kitesurfer.
 Find out more about São Vicente.

-If you're not so keen to sit back and relax on the sand, that's no problem when it comes to holidays in Cape Verde.
+If you're not so keen to sit back and relax on the sand, that's no problem when it comes to Cape Verde holidays in April.
 Many of the islands offer cultural experiences, as well as interesting wildlife and active ventures, ideal for the experiential travel seekers.
 April offers lovely climes in which to do some of the following activities...

 Whale watching off Boa Vista